FortressOS/hakurei/options.md

-Whether to enable allow access to the controlling terminal\.
+Whether to enable access to the controlling terminal\.